HypothesisWorks/hypothesis/hypothesis-python/docs/strategies.rst

 :pypi:`pytest-subtesthack` functions as a workaround for :issue:`377`.

-:pypi:`returns` uses Hypothesis as an addition to Higher Kinded Types to proove functor, applicative, monad, and other laws.
+:pypi:`returns` uses Hypothesis to verify that Higher Kinded Types correctly implement functor, applicative, monad, and other laws; allowing a declarative approach to be combined with traditional pythonic code.
-The interesting part of it is that laws themself are represented as values.
-This approach combines fully declarative approach with very high level of correctness and traditional pythonic code.

 --------------------